 Other income, including items such as budget appropriation and levies on Turkish citizens travelling abroad, has reduced as a share of total revenue due to cuts in those items and increases in the housing units sold.

 Credit lines are also kept available for TOKI with banks (either public or private) for funding needs that may arise in case of a possible liquidity problem.
-Borrowing can be made when necessary.
-No loan was made available between 2011 - 2014.

 In line with the development of the regulatory environment, TOKİ has options for alternative funding mechanisms, including debt issuance through tailored financial vehicles.
 In the past, the Administration had contributed to the work for a regulation on the issuance of asset-backed debt securities of Capital Markets Board of Turkey using its expertise drawn from its asset pool.